shayne-fletcher/ghc-lib-parser-ex/README.md

 Copyright © 2020, Shayne Fletcher.
 All rights reserved.
 SPDX-License-Identifier: BSD-3-Clause

 The `ghc-lib-parser-ex` package contains GHC API parse tree utilities.
-It works with or without [`ghc-lib-parser`](https://github.com/digital-asset/ghc-lib).
+You can use it with or without [`ghc-lib-parser`](https://github.com/digital-asset/ghc-lib).